klaytn/klaytn-docs/docs/misc/faq.md

 ## Must I install and run an EN (Endpoint Node) to use Klaytn? <a id="must-i-install-and-run-en"></a>

 Yes and No.
+Endpoint node validates the blocks and exposes RPC APIs to the outer world.
+EN is always needed for your application to interact with the Klaytn network.
-There are public ENs you can simply connect to.
+For those who simply want to try Klaytn APIs, there are public ENs you can connect to.
 Note that they are provided as a testing purpose without SLA.
 Do not use them in production.

 - Cypress Public EN : https://api.cypress.klaytn.net:8651
 - Baobab Public EN : https://api.baobab.klaytn.net:8651